xip94001/getCleanDataProj/README.md

 Step 5.Creates a second, independent tidy data set with the average of Aggregate by activity and subject using FUN mean

-Finally, save tidy dataset as csv format (comma seperated) with .txt extension for uploading
+Finally, save tidy dataset as csv format (comma separated) with .txt extension for uploading

 Note: